ppy/osu-wiki/news/2021-07-20-project-loved-july-2021.md

 179 BPM, 2:34 | 4.58★\
 *description written by [-mint-](https://osu.ppy.sh/users/8976576)*

 Despite already being a familiar name to many in the osu!mania community, and as a staple name in other VSRG communities, ilikexd has only started to upload onto osu! within the last year.
-With their resurfacing popularity among osu!mania players and mappers alike, garnering a handful of high quality Ranked maps in a short timeframe, it only feels fitting that ilikexd earns a spot in Loved voting; and what better map to debut with than *Ripcord*, an instant hit amongst a sizeable portion of the community.
+With their resurfacing popularity among osu!mania players and mappers alike, as well as garnering a handful of high quality Ranked maps in a short timeframe, it only feels fitting that ilikexd earns a spot in Loved voting — and what better map to debut with than *Ripcord*, an instant hit amongst a sizeable portion of the community.

 A feels-good technical and accuracy-focused chart, *Ripcord* stands out with its refreshing-to-play bursts and jacks that make the player feel like they're in on the ride with the fast and jittery breakbeats.